Iceice777/azure-network-protocols/README.md

 </p>
 <p>
 (Observe SSH Traffic)
-Log back into the windows-vm
+Log back into the Windows-VM
 Back in Wireshark, start a packet capture up
 Filter for SSH traffic only
 From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address)![Uploading Screenshot (132).png…]()